jazweatherhead/KodenamiJS/README.md

 ## No I mean specifically how?
 1) In your HTML link to jQuery and Kodenami in that order.

-2) (OPTIONAL) Set the time variable in the config object at the head of kodenami-X.X.js to tweak the difficulty.
+2) (OPTIONAL) Change the time variable in the config object at the head of kodenami-X.X.js to tweak the difficulty.

 3) Put what you want to happen when someone correctly enters the code in onSuccess().